pavithiran-saravanan/restaurant-page/README.md

 # KFC Clone
-A custom UI Clone of KFC India website.
+A custom UI clone of KFC India website.

 # Demo
 Check out the live demo of the project here https://pavithiran-saravanan.github.io/restaurant-page/